SamChenYu/HelloRenderingEngine-Notes/Lecture2.md

 - Destructor is called when you leave scope - even if you throw or return early there is a caveat, if you pass in `glfw_manager` through a function call, when you leave that function scope it will get destructed.
 This can be prevented with Singleton design pattern (however overcommit on design)!
 Better solution for this use case is to disabled copies and moves.
 - We never explicitly call `glfwInit()` or `glfwTerminate()`
 - Additional calls to constructor returns true immediately or returns immediately if the destructor called.
-- Always have ` glfwTerminate()` before returning
+- Always have `glfwTerminate()` before returning
-- Have separation of concerns: Initializing/Terminating GLFW is differnt to Creating/Destroying a window, you'll want different RAII classes for each.
+- Have separation of concerns: Initializing/Terminating GLFW is different to Creating/Destroying a window, you'll want different RAII classes for each.
 - GLFW likes pointers - deferencing them is undefined behaviour.
-Always check a pointer before dereferncing it.
+Always check a pointer before dereferencing it.

 ### Prefer References to Pointers where you can
 ``` cpp